sftp-nik/VulNScan/README.md

 # VulNScan

+Note: This only works in a Linux machine with Metasploitable Framework

 ## Features
 - Scan multiple IP addresses for open ports and vulnerabilities.
 - Display results within the application window.